 CivilFEM Expert includes all functionality from CivilFEM Advanced, and offers additional sophisticated modeling capabilities and multiphysic analysis; Steady-state and transient Seepage and seepage-structural coupled analysis obtaining pour water pressure, water flow, water table variation and analyzing effective stress in geomaterials and underground water pressure on foundation and structures.

-Thermal and thermal-structural couple analysis with temperature dependent properties for steady and transient analysis.
+Thermal and thermal-structural coupled analysis with temperature dependent properties for steady and transient analysis.

-Below you can see several real applications of these important capabilities that, together with the FEM analysis power of the solver Marc from MSC, make CivilFEM a very advanced software.
+Below you can see several real applications of these important capabilities that, together with the FEM analysis power of the solver Marc from Hexagon, make CivilFEM a very advanced software.